Korea19800/startup/README.md

 For this deliverable I implemented by JavaScript so that the application works for a single user.
 I also added placeholders for future technology.

 - **login** - If you press login button, it goes to post page.
-- **database** - Displayed the voting counts.
+- **database** - Displayed the updated views of posts(in post page).
 Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
 - **WebSocket** - I used the setInterval function to periodically increase a random vote count.
 This will be replaced with WebSocket messages later.
-- **application logic** - The highlight and ranking number change based up the user's selections.
+- **application logic** - The ranking number change based on the post's views.